An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

 Our next meaning of 'bring up' is very different to the previous one that we've just looked at

-and means to introduce a topic or subject of discussion into a conversation.
+and means 'to introduce a topic or subject of discussion into a conversation'.

 I've made a note of the issue and I will bring it up at the next management meeting.
-INTENDED MEANING: I have noted the problem and will raise it in the next management meeting.

 Why did you have to bring that up in front of my parents?!
 You know their views on the subject!
-INTENDED MEANING: Why did you mention that when my parents were there when you know how they feel about the matter.

 I didn't want to bring up the funeral yesterday as I could see that you were already upset.
-INTENDED MEANING: I could see that you were sad yesterday and so I didn't want to mention anything about the funeral.

 MEANING 4: To vomit